sergey-shandar/public/notes/prior-art.md

 - we would like to build application and services based on protocol abstraction layer with decentralized identities.
 The applications and services shouldn't depend on any specific protocol.
 - data-block set computations.
 We can have deterministic programming languages which can operate on content-addressable data.
 It opens a lot possibilities.

 The main principle: we would like to collaborate instead of compete in the ecosystem.
+If IPFS implements the hash functions, we will be glad to use IPFS as one of the protocol.
-At least in the current momemnt, the ecosystem is its infancy, and there is a lot of space to grow.
+At least in the current momemnt, the ecosystem is its infancy, and there is a lot of space to growth.